ilpeppino/barcode-scanner/README.md

 The workflow:

-1. A barcode scan (desktop or mobile) posts to `/scan` with the shared ingest token.
+1. A barcode scan (desktop or mobile) posts to `/scan` directly from the unified camera UI.
 2. The server normalizes the code, rejects duplicates within a 3‑second cooldown, and attempts an Open Food Facts lookup for title/notes enrichment.
 3. A task is inserted into the active Google Tasks list, and the scan is prepended to the in-memory “Recent scans” feed.
 4. The dashboard polls `/recent` and `/tasklists` to keep the UI live, and supports switching the active Google Tasks list at any time.